-The Duty to Refer only applies to certain public services.
-However we encourage any service providers to refer service users for housing advice and assistance.
+The duty to refer only applies to certain public services.
+However, we encourage any service provider to refer their service user for housing advice and assistance.

-Public services must allow the service user to advise which local authority they would like to be referred to, this however does not override local connection criteria.
+- allow the service user to advise which local authority they would like to be referred to (this does not override our local connection criteria)